selimxyay/roll_dice_app/README.md

 This app teaches you the core widgets in Flutter such as MaterialApp and Scaffold.
-You can learn the different use cases of Stateless and Stateful widgets, some of the most popular and used widgets such as Container and Center.
+You can learn the different use cases of Stateless and Stateful widgets, and some of the most popular and used widgets such as Container and Center.